opral/monorepo/inlang/guides/build-an-internationalized-astro-app-using-paraglide/build-an-internationalized-astro-app-using-paraglide.md

-# Translating an Astro App with Paraglide
+# Build an internationalized Astro App using Paraglide

 In this Guide, we'll integrate the [ParaglideJs](/m/gerre34r/library-inlang-paraglideJs) i18n library into an Astro project.
 We'll use Paraglide to translate the page shell, aswell as some client side islands.